 Warnings While Using This Medicine

-- Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+- It is not safe to take this medicine during pregnancy.
+It could harm an unborn baby.
+Tell your doctor right away if you become pregnant.
 Your doctor may require you to have a pregnancy test before you receive each dose of this medicine, to make sure you are not pregnant.